Svetasv logo

 Chapter 9 2b and on Tyre and Sidon, because they are very wise.
 3 Tyre has built herself a stronghold; she has heaped up silver like dust, and gold like the dirt of the streets.
 4 But the Lord will cast her out and destroy her power on the sea, and she will be consumed by fire.

-After the Syrian conquests, Alexander pushed south into Phoenicia.
+After the Syrian conquests, Alexander pushed south-west into Phoenicia.
 Tyre and Sidon were punished for their pride - they thought themselves very wise because of their ability to amass wealth (Ezekiel 28:4-5).
 Tyre was an extremely rich trading port and a strongly fortified city ("stronghold").
 The siege and defeat of Tyre (332BC) was one of Alexander's great victories, as he had to build a causeway to reach the fortified island city.
 Alexander burned the city, destroyed its trading vessels, killed a large number of its residents and sold the rest into slavery ("cast her out").

 Chapter 9 5 Ashkelon will see it and fear; Gaza will writhe in agony, and Ekron too, for her hope will wither.
 Gaza will lose her king and Ashkelon will be deserted.
 6a A mongrel people will occupy Ashdod.

 The coastal cities of nearby Philistia were in terror at the defeat of the well-fortified Tyre.
 Alexander subdued the great cities of the Philistines, such as: Ashkelon, Gaza, Ekron and Ashdod.
 When Gaza was taken (332BC) after a siege, the government ("king") was dissolved, the men were killed and the women and children were sold into slavery.
 Apparently, Ashkelon was similarly destroyed and emptied of people.
-Thoroughly defeated, Philistia became part of the Greek empire, and so its cities, like Ashdod, became cosmopolitan ("mongrel people"). ( Note that the calamities listed here as affecting individual cities in Philistia affected them all.)
+Thoroughly defeated, Philistia became a part of the Greek empire, and so its cities, like Ashdod, became cosmopolitan ("mongrel people"). ( Note that the calamities listed here as affecting individual cities in Philistia affected them all.)

 Pivot X: A remnant of the Philistines joins Judah and worships its God (9:6b-7)